centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 2. In the **Connection information** section, set **Map Engine server** to **Yes**.

 3. Enter the IP address of your MAP server in the **Map Engine server address** field.
-(If you installed MAP on the central server, this is the IP address of the central server.
-Use its full IP address, not the localhost.).
-The default port is 8081.
-For instance: ``http://10.25.xxx:8081``.
+If you installed MAP on the central server, this is the IP address of the central server.
+Use its full IP address, not the localhost.
+The default port is 8081 (for instance: ``http://10.25.xxx:8081``).

 4. Click the **Test connection to server** button to test the connection.
 This test should return the **Connection test successful** message.